 - The following statement: "Under penalty of perjury, I have a good faith belief that the material was removed or disabled as a result of mistake or misidentification.
 I will accept service of process from the person who provided notification under S.512(c)(1)(C) or an agent of such person."

 - If your address is in the United States: "I consent to the jurisdiction of Federal District Court for the judicial district in which my address is located."

 - If your address is not in the United States: "I consent to the jurisdiction of any United States judicial district in which NFSN, Inc. may be found."
 (For your reference, this will typically be either the Florida Middle District Court in Orlando, FL, or the Delaware District Court in Wilmington, DE.
 Both are US Federal District Courts.)

 - Your physical or electronic signature.

 The best ways to submit your counter-notification are email or fax.
 If you use email, make sure you're sending a scanned copy that shows your physical signature or a PGP-signed email with a signature that can be correlated to your member contact email address.

-Pursuant to the law, we will provide a copy of your counter-notification to the claimant.
+We are legally required to provide a copy of your counter-notification to the claimant.
 This means they will know who you are.
 If you don't want them to be able to identify you, the counter-notification is not an option you can use.

 This FAQ entry provides general guidance about our DMCA notification takedown and putback processes.
 It is not a substitute for legal advice.
-While we strongly urge everyone not to be bullied or to allow the DMCA process to be abused, we strongly urge you to consult a legal professional if you find yourself in this situation, because the consequences of filing a spurious counter-notification can be significant.
+While we encourage everyone to stand up to copyright bullies and push back when the DMCA process is abused, the consequences of filing a spurious counter-notification can be significant.
+We strongly urge you to consult a legal professional if you find yourself in this situation.

 You can get the full text of the Online Copyright Infringement Liability Limitation Act portion of the DMCA here.